February 2023 March 2024

 Seeing its impact firsthand, stakeholders began advocating for service design as a way to tackle future cross-platform challenges.

-The Reality of the Onboarding Experience
+The Challenges of Onboarding Experience

-First Attempt: One-Pager Onboarding Experience
+First Attempt: One-Pager

 Tasks opened in separate tabs, and admins returned to the page to mark each one as completed.